CTXz/stm32f1-picopwner/README.md

 1. Begin by connecting connecting the Pi Pico to your PC via USB.
 Your Pi Pico as well as the target board should now be powered on.

-> If the Pi Pico does not power on, something is either shorting or the target board is drawing too much current.
-If the target board draws
+> Note: Depending on the target board, it may not be obvious whether the target board is powered on or not.
+One way to confirm that the target board is powered on is to check if the `NRST` pin is being pulled high.
+You can also confirm the target board receives power by connect a debug probe **without** the 3V3 pin connected and check if communication through OpenOCD is possible.

+> Note: If you are confident that the power-related pins are connected correctly, but the target board still does not appear to be powered on, the
-> too much current, you may need to buffer the power pin (GPIO2) with a BJT or a MOSFET.
+> target board may be drawing too much current from the Pi Pico's GPIO.
+In this case, you will need to buffer the GPIO responsible for providing power
+> (`GPIO2`) with a BJT or MOSFET.

-2. Next, connect your debug probe (ex.
+1. Next, connect your debug probe (ex.
 ST-Link V2) to your target STM32F1 board.
-3. Create a new terminal window in the top of this repository and run the dump script:
+2. Create a new terminal window in the top of this repository and run the dump script:
 ```bash
 $ python3 dump.py -p /dev/ttyACMx -o dump.bin
 ```

 Where `/dev/ttyACMx` is the serial port that your Pi Pico is connected to.
 If left unspecified, the script will attempt to use `/dev/ttyACM0` by default.
-`dump.bin` is the file that the target board's flash memory will be dumped to. **If left unspecified, the script will not write the dump to a file but only print it to the terminal.**
+`dump.bin` is the file that the target board's flash memory will be dumped to. **If left unspecified, the script will not write the dump to a file and only print its content to the terminal.**

 > Note: If you decided to use a release binary instead of building the target firmware yourself, you will need to specify the path to the binary using the
 > `-t` flag or else the script will attempt to look for the binary in `target/target.bin` by default.

-4. From this point on, simply follow the instructions printed by the script.
+1. From this point on, simply follow the instructions printed by the script.

 ## Troubleshooting

-Should the dump script not output anything, the following issues could be the cause:
+Should the dump script time out and fail, it could be the result of one of the following issues:
 - The debug probe is still connected to the target board
 - The `BOOT1` pin on the target board is being set high
 - The Pi Pico has not been connected properly to the target board (Ensure the GNDs are connected!)